On the computation of homology of type A real flag manifolds

-We are now ready to state and prove a definitive formula to compute the coefficients of the boundary map of the cellular homology for real flags of split real forms of type A. With the aid of this formula, there is no ambiguity in the choice of the signals in the complex chain.
+With the details of the degree computations resolved, the scenario is now set to state and prove a definitive formula for computing the coefficients of the boundary map in the cellular homology of real flags of split real forms of type A. This formula eliminates any ambiguity in the choice of signs in the chain complex.